joyrexus/notes/xbd/notes.md

+# Proximal Action Streams

-Tapping behavorial data streams: a case study in the use of proximal sensors for __
+Tapping behavorial data streams: a case study in the use of proximal sensors

 * analyzing gesture?
 * human motion analysis?